CMSgov/beneficiary-fhir-data/ops/terraform/services/pipeline/modules/bfd_pipeline_manager/README.md

 Objects uploaded to or moved to these paths in the ETL bucket will invoke this Lambda, which will then determine if the BFD CCW Pipeline should be started or not.
 This depends on a few factors:

-- If the file was uploaded to either of the `Incoming` folders, and there is no _ongoing_ data load for that file's "group", the `bfd-deploy-pipeline-terraservice` Jenkins pipeline is started using the `bfd-job-broker` with the arguments set to _create_ the CCW Pipeline instance
+- If the file was uploaded to either of the `Incoming` folders, and there are no _ongoing_ or _queued_ data loads _at all_ (including other groups), the `bfd-deploy-pipeline-terraservice` Jenkins pipeline is started using the `bfd-job-broker` with the arguments set to _create_ the CCW Pipeline instance
-- Else, if the file was uploaded to either of the `Done` folders, there is no files in the corresponding `Incoming` folder, all non-optional RIF files are present in the `Done` folder, _and_ there are no ongoing loads _at all_ (including other groups), the `bfd-deploy-pipeline-terraservice` Jenkins pipeline is started using the `bfd-job-broker` with the
+- Else, if the file was uploaded to either of the `Done` folders, there are no files in the corresponding `Incoming` folder, all non-optional RIF files are present in the `Done` folder, _and_ there are no ongoing loads _at all_ (including other groups), the `bfd-deploy-pipeline-terraservice` Jenkins pipeline is started using the `bfd-job-broker` with the